tubbo/homer/README.md

 `test/homer-foo-test.bats` with given templates.

 The Makefile is also used to create releases.
-Change the version in `share/homer/VERSION` and run `make release` to generate a new tarball, sign it, tag the latest version with Git, and push changes to GitHub.
+Change the version in `share/homer/VERSION` as well as the `VERSION=` environment variable, run `make` to build the docs and signed package files, then run `make release` to tag with Git and push to GitHub.

 ### License